sonpalparmar/50-days-SQL-Challenge-on-leet-code/05_Rising-Temperature.md

 **Problem Statement:**

-You are given a table named `Weather` with the following structure:
+You are given a table named `Weather` with the following structure

 **Table: Weather**